Keysight/cyperf/deployment/gcp/deploymentmanager/controller_and_agent_pair/README.md

 | managementNetworkCIDR                   | Requires input.
 Example: 172.16.5.0/24 | This subnet is attached to CyPerf controller and would be used to access the CyPerf controllers' UI & CyPerf agents will use this subnet for control plane communication with controller.  |
 | testNetworkCIDR                   | Requires input.
 Example: 10.0.0.0/8            | CyPerf agents will use this subnet for test traffic.  |
 | agentCount                  | 2            | Number of CyPerf agents will be deployed from this template.  |

+## Post deployment

+After successful deployment of stack, flow bellow instructions

+-	Go to GCP console and look for the deployed VMs
+-	Select the Controller instance and check the public IP
+-	Open your browser and access CyPerf Controller UI with URL https://"Controller Public IP" (Default Username/Password: admin/CyPerf&Keysight#1)
+-       Registered CyPerf agents should appear in Controller UI autometically.
+-       CyPerf license needs to be procured for further usage.
+These licenses need to be configured at “Administration” followed by “License Manager” on CyPerf controller gear menu.